paketo-buildpacks/rapid-feedback-loops/node-tilt-prototype/npm-server-app/README.md

 ## Hot Reloading

-Make some code changes in `server.js` (some snippets have been commented out for you already) and save the file.
+Make some code changes in `server.js` (some HTML-rendering snippets have been commented out for you already) and save the file.

 To view the changes either `curl http://localhost:8080` or open the page in your browser (also possible through the Tilt dash.

-Try adding the `chalk` package to the project using NPM.
-Run `npm install chalk` from the local app directory.
-The section below may explain any strange behaviour that occurs.
+Try adding the `chalk` package to the project by running `npm install chalk`.
+You should see the node_modules being synced in the Tilt dashboard.
+Once the sync is complete, uncomment chalk snippet in server.js and observe the changes within the Tilt dashboard.

 ## Limitations